 Search for the Ancestors of my 3X Great Grandfather, Philip Newell / Noel in the UK and Europe using Ancestry DNA Matches

 The biggest mystery in my family tree is identifying where the ancestors of my 3X great grandfather Philp Newell /Noel came from before he became established in the Dock, Bareneed, Newfoundland in the 1780s.
 The only information we have is that his father’s name might have been James.
-Any DNA matches at the 4th cousin level would have Philip or one of his children (if they are removed from me) as the common Ancestor.
+Any DNA matches with Philip’s father as the common ancestor would be at the 5th cousin level (or greater if they are removed from me).
 The search for Philip’s origins must; therefore, focus on what Ancestry DNA refers to as “Distant Cousins” (5th or greater cousins).
 As indicated earlier these matches are near the limit of DNA testing.
 This does not mean that the people who match me at the 5th cousin level are not related but that I may have 5th cousins that will not show up on the test.
 Similarly, there might be a 5th cousin relative who is a match to me but one of my more recent Newell cousins might not have this person as a match.

 Another challenge is that there is no certainty that Philip’s family name was Newell.
 We know that Philip was frequently referred to as Philip Noel or Philip Nuel and that the names Newell, Newall, Newill, Noel, Nowell, Newhall, Knowle, Knoll, Knowles, Knowlton, Nevil and Neville were frequently confused in early documents.
 Given this, we must investigate all of these as possible family names for Distant Cousins.
 The good news is that, unlike Y-DNA matches (see later discussion), I had a large population of Ancestry DNA autosomal 5th + cousin matches with at least one of these names in their tree.
 Having a match with one of these names does not necessarily establish a link through that name but does make this person a candidate for one of my “Newell” ancestors.
 Another issue to be aware of is that establishing a match involves matching DNA (generally reliable) and finding a name in a persons published family tree.
 The reliability of the info in most family trees starts to drop off after 6 or 7 generations; so while it is relatively certain that I match that persons DNA it is much less certain that that person has one of these names (especially if it is not the paternal family name).